-Wozniacki demands action after Miami Open abuse
+Wozniacki Demands Action After Miami Open Abuse

-Caroline Wozniacki has called on Miami Open organisers to act after members of her family were subject to death threats during her defeat to Monica Puig on Friday.
+Caroline Wozniacki has called on Miami Open organizers to act after members of her family were subject to death threats during her defeat to Monica Puig on Friday.

 Australian Open champion Wozniacki was seeded second for the WTA Premier Mandatory event and was making her first appearance after a bye in the first round.